jebowe3/YBY-Tutorial/README.md

 Now that you have seen some of the potential for JavaScript in interactive web mapping, let's take a look at how Python scripting can help us to analyze and map texts geographically and conceptually.

 ## Text Analysis, Geolocation, and Network Mapping with Python, QGIS, and Gephi
 If you foresee doing a lot of Python scripting in the future, it will be helpful to download [Anaconda Navigator](https://www.anaconda.com/products/individual) for setting up environments where you can test and run Python code inside a Jupyter Notebook file.
-For in-depth instructions on how to do this, [click this link](https://jebowe3.github.io/DH-Mapping/#download-anaconda-navigator).

 However, in this example, we will run a Jupyter Notebook file within a pre-established environment in a [GESIS Notebooks Binder](https://notebooks.gesis.org/binder/) in our web browser.
 You can open this by [clicking this link](https://notebooks.gesis.org/binder/v2/gh/jebowe3/Text-Analysis-Binder/HEAD).

 ### Open the ipynb File in Jupyter Notebook
 After the binder finishes loading in your browser, click and open the "place-analysis.ipynb" file in the menu on the left side of the screen.